Peter Biegel (1913 - 1987)

 Peter Biegel was born in Hertfordshire to an Irish mother and Dutch father who had a love of horses and hunting.
-His great-grandfather was an Irishman steeplechase who was killed when he was 21 in a steeplechase, and his father was nicked named the ‘Flying Dutchman’ for his exploits in the hunting fields.
+His great-grandfather was an Irish steeplechaser who was killed in a fall when he was 21 and his father was nick-named the ‘Flying Dutchman’ for his exploits in the hunting fields.

 In 1950 Peter Biegel had his first exhibition with the Rowland Ward Gallery and one painting 'The Winter Game' was accepted by the Royal Academy.
 The following year he had twenty of his paintings shown at the Festival of Britain Exhibition.

 By the mid 1960's Peter had become the favourite of many trainers and owners, particularly the Royal Family.

 His work is represented in many important private and public collections including that of Her Majesty The Queen.